A Metric Space for Point Process Excitations: Introduction

-The propagation of disease~\cite{ref:gibson}, news topics~\cite{ref:he}, crime patterns~\cite{ref:mohler, ref:mohler2011}, neuronal firings~\cite{ref:pillow}, and market trade-level activity~\cite{ref:pakkanen, ref:swishchuk} naturally suit the form of diachronic point processes with an underlying causal-interaction network.
-Understanding their intrinsic dynamics is of paramount scientific and strategic value: a particular series of discrete options trades may inform an observer on the fluctuating dispositions of market agents; similarly, temporal news publication patterns may betray an ensuing shift in the public zeitgeist.
+\emph{Infectious diseases}~\cite{ref:gibson}, \emph{news topics}~\cite{ref:he}, \emph{crime patterns}~\cite{ref:mohler2011}, \emph{neuronal spike trains}~\cite{ref:pillow}, and \emph{market trade-level activity}~\cite{ref:pakkanen,ref:swishchuk} naturally suit the form of a diachronic point process with a network of directed excitations.
+Understanding their intrinsic dynamics is of immense scientific and strategic value: a particular series of discrete options trades may inform an observer on the fluctuating dispositions of market agents; similarly, temporal news publication patterns may betray an ensuing shift in the public zeitgeist.
 The spread of a novel pathogen, notably the COVID-19 virus, through disjointed pockets of the globe hints to how it proliferates, and how that might be averted~\cite{ref:drakopoulos}.
-Practically estimating the $(n\times n)$ possible excitations between each dyad (pair) of event types is untenable without succinct and interpretable parametrizations.
-How can one possibly disentangle the contributions of hundreds of options trades within each minute, in a myriad of different strike prices and expiration dates, to the Poisson intensity of a particular type of trade?
-We must envision the right kind of bias for our model.
-Spatiotemporal domains~\cite{ref:schoenberg, ref:mohler, ref:yuan} exploit physical constraints on interaction locality.
-In essence, the influence one event bears on another is governed solely by their separation in space, invariant to absolute positioning.
-We show that it is feasible to conjure a \emph{latent} metric representation of the event types by harnessing a spatiotemporal approach outside the spatial context.
-We tailor the latent space towards the precise interactions between events.